 - Begin by strength training 2 times/week, building up to 3 times/week to get more of a challenge.
 Be sure you have at least one day of rest in between each session.

 - Start with 2-3 exercises each for upper body and lower body and 1-2 core exercises (lower back, abdominal muscles).
-A samples of exercises could be found in the Fitness Resource Center.
+A sample of exercises could be found in the Fitness Resource Center.

 - Begin with one set of each exercise (12-15 repetitions- slow and steady), using resistance bands, light hand weights, or your own body weight.
 While you progress, you could work up to 2 and then 3 sets.